andriy-baran/action_form/README.md

 #### **Dynamic Form Buttons**

-EasyForm provides built-in methods for rendering add/remove buttons for dynamic `has_many` forms:
+EasyForm provides built-in methods for rendering add/remove buttons for dynamic `many` forms:

 **`render_new_subform_button`** - Renders a button to add new subform instances: